-YOU ARE INVITED TO attend the Annual Meeting of Shareholders of CoreCard Corporation on Thursday, June 1, 2023 at 4:00 p.m., local time, at our principal executive offices located at One Meca Way, Norcross, Georgia 30093.
+YOU ARE INVITED TO attend the Annual Meeting of Shareholders of CoreCard Corporation on Thursday, May 30, 2024 at 4:00 p.m., local time, at our principal executive offices located at One Meca Way, Norcross, Georgia 30093.
 At the Annual Meeting, shareholders will consider and vote on:

-- 1. The election of one director to the Board of Directors to serve until the 2025 Annual Meeting and the election of one director to the Board of Directors to serve until the 2026 Annual Meeting; - 2.
-Approval, by a non-binding, advisory vote, of the compensation of our named executive officers; - 3.
+- 1. The election of one director to the Board of Directors to serve until the 2027 Annual Meeting; - 2.
+Approval, by a non-binding, advisory vote, of the compensation of our named executive officers; and - 3.
 Other matters that may properly come before the meeting or any adjournment thereof.

-Only shareholders of record at the close of business on April 11, 2023 will receive notice of and be entitled to vote at the meeting or any adjournment thereof.
+Only shareholders of record at the close of business on April 9, 2024 will receive notice of and be entitled to vote at the meeting or any adjournment thereof.

 A Proxy Statement and a proxy solicited by the company are enclosed with this mailing.
 To ensure a quorum for the meeting and that your vote may be recorded, please sign, date and return the proxy promptly in the enclosed business reply envelope.
 If you attend the meeting, you may revoke your proxy and vote in person.
-Our 2022 Annual Report to Shareholders is enclosed in the same document as the Proxy Statement.
+Our 2023 Annual Report to Shareholders is enclosed in the same document as the Proxy Statement.